Willisau: Survival

 In 1407 the descendants of the Hasenburg family sold the town to Lucerne.
 Because the town sat on an important trade route from Lucerne to Bern, it grew into an important regional trade center and center of a district or vogtei.
 However, initially the vogt remained in Lucerne and ruled through local amtmann or bailiff.
 In 1471 a fire destroyed much of the town.
 Over the following centuries, the town gradually gained additional rights and autonomy.

 After the Swiss peasant war of 1653 the vogt moved from Lucerne to Willisau to better control the countryside, while giving the town increased autonomy.
 In 1690-95 a large Bailiff's Castle was built by Landvogt Franz Bernhard Feer as a residence and administrative center of the vogt.
 By the 16th century the town had become the home of many small craftsmen and business owners.
 While the town remained somewhat prosperous, there were very few wealthy citizens.
 In 1704 the town was destroyed for a fourth time by a fire.
-Very few of the residents were wealthy enough to rebuilt their homes and reconstruction was very slow.
+Very few of the residents were wealthy enough to rebuild their homes and reconstruction was very slow.